djcooke/compendium/collections/_pt_021_enemies/clionid.md

   - name: Parasitism
     potency: 3500
     type: Physical
-    description: "single-target attack with long cast; used once when HP goes below 25%.
+    description: "targeted enrage with long cast; used at 25% HP.
 One-shots DPS/healers through steel.
 Cannot be outranged (the clionid will chase after the target until it gets in range or is killed)."
     warning: explosion
 ---